CivicActions/security-policy/tools/README.md

 ### TFA Backup Codes

 As a final step when setting up Two Factor Authentication with most services (Google, LastPass, GitHub, etc.) you will be offered a chance to download and/or print a set of backup codes.
 These are worth downloading and printing (yes - on paper) and storing in a safe place, because if you lose your phone or YubiKey it can be difficult to regain access to your account unless you have these codes available.
-There are sometimes other options available, too, like SMS text message, but these other methods can be less secure.
+There are sometimes other options available, too, like SMS text message, but these other methods can be less secure. _Hint: you can store backup codes in LastPass._

 ### Connecting to you CivicActions' Google Account from Sevices/Apps after TFA has been Enabled